Introduction to Lady Slipper Orchids

 Lady Slipper Orchids are composed of either a basal set of leaves, or a leafy stalk to 2' tall.
 The Cypripedium flower, which tops the stalk or rosette, is an enlarged pouch called a "lip" or a "slipper", backed by three long, dark-colored, twisted petals.
 The slipper can be as large as a chicken egg or quite small depending on the species.
 The North American Cypripedium species are clump-formers while some of the Asian species spread around the garden via rhizomes.

 Unfortunately, the majority of Cypripedium sold in the US are still dug from the wild.
 Fortunately, the trade in nursery propagated plants is growing larger every year, although the price will never be able to compete with wild collected plants.
 Cypripedium grown from seed usually take from 6-8 years to reach flowering size, so when you see flowering size plants sold for less than $35, you can be pretty sure that they have been wild collected.
-Some specialty nurseries are selling young Cypripedium seedlings for less money, but since it is extremely difficult to have good survivability with young seedlings, be sure you're able to properly care for young plants. plants, and then stretch the roots out horizontally on the soil.
+Some specialty nurseries are selling young Cypripedium seedlings for less money, but since it is extremely difficult to have good survivability with young seedlings, be sure you're able to properly care for young plants.
+When planting cypripedium plants, dig a shallow 1” deep crater and spread the roots out horizontally on the soil.
 The roots are then covered with compost and followed by mulch.
 Since the roots are shallow, be sure they don't dry out until the plants are well established.

 How to Grow Lady Slipper Orchids